Powers of the president of the United States: Constraints on presidential power

 Political scientists have attempted to develop theoretical approaches to describe the use and control of unilateral power, but such theories have not been clearly substantiated by empirical evidence.
 Some theoretical perspectives emphasize the importance of institutional constraints and the separation of powers.
 Unilateral action can be seen as a strategic way of circumventing Congressional authority, or as a way to act complicitly with the tacit approval of the majority party.
 Other formal theories focus on agency and relationships between the president, other bureaucratic actors, and the public.
 Comparative perspectives suggest that factors such as partisan support, ideological polarization, and divided government, may be closely linked to unilateral policy making.
 No one theoretical approach addresses all important issues.

 Empirical research on executive power and its uses is limited, and results are not always consistent.
 Available results may not align with predictions from separation-of-powers theories: "presidents routinely change status quo policies that theories predict they should not."
 Evidence suggests that presidents are more likely to exercise unilateral power with the tacit support of the majority party in Congress, rather than against a hostile Congress.

 With respect to judicial review it appears that presidents may be more likely to issue executive orders when they differ ideologically from the courts.
 However the courts overwhelmingly tend to support such directives, upholding 83% of the executive orders that were challenged in federal court between 1942 and 1998.

 Predictions about the relationship between presidential popularity and numbers of unilateral directives issued are inconclusive.
-It has been theorized that less popular presents will issue more presidential directives, but results on this question are mixed.
+It has been theorized that less popular presidents will issue more presidential directives, but results on this question are mixed.

 In terms of how the public responds to the president's actions, there is some evidence to suggest that "individuals are less likely to approve of the president following the use of unilateral power" possibly because it is used in place of legislation.

+Asked about "any limits on his global powers", President Trump said "Yeah, there is one thing.
+My own morality.
+My own mind.
+It’s the only thing that can stop me."